Durga Puja Dates 2020: Calendar and Schedule

 Food is a major feature of the Kolkata Durga Puja festival and Kolkata is reputed to be a foodie's paradise.
 Sure enough, in a festival this grand you are bound to find the most delicious and incredible variety of Bengali cuisine.
 From snacks and sweet dishes that only Kolkata is famous for; to the Kolkata Durga Puja special themed Bhog meals that have a little of everything.
 All the pandals offer Bhog (offerings made to the Goddess Durga which is later distributed among the devotees) and community kitchens are also set up.

 If you want to binge on the delicacies that the place offers, you may read Street Food of Kolkata.

-This grand social event of Durga Puja 2019 showcases the beautiful culture of the Bengalis in India.
-The evenings during Kolkata Durga Puja witness the streets packed with thousands of people both locals and tourists alike who come to see the large beautifully decorated idols of Goddess Durga, to offer their prayers, eat at the numerous stalls that pop up in the streets and take part in the grand celebrations to honor the victory of Goddess Durga over evil.
+This grand social event of Durga Puja showcases the beautiful culture of the Bengalis in India.
+The evenings during Kolkata Durga Puja witness the streets packed with thousands of people both locals and tourists alike who come to see the large beautifully decorated idols of Goddess Durga, to offer their prayers, eat at the numerous stalls that pop up in the streets and take part in the grand celebrations to honour the victory of Goddess Durga over evil.